Board of Revision (BOR)

 - All decisions are held for 30 days pending an appeal.
 Once that time has expired, the Board will adjust the records and issue a refund or credit.

-- Does a BOR value decision carry forward?
+- Does a BOR value carry forward?

 - In many cases, the decision will carry forward until the next triennial.
 But ultimately it's the Auditor's discretion.

-- January 1st of the filing year.
+- January 1st (the tax lien date) of the filing year.

 - How can I check the status of my case?